 \subsection{Implementation Details}

 Each component of RestoreVAR was trained independently to disentangle learning objectives.
-We used the VAR model of depth $16$ as the RestoreVAR transformer backbone and trained it with the AdamW optimizer~\cite{adamw}, a learning rate (LR) of $10^{-4}$, batch size of $48$, for $100$ epochs.
+We used the VAR model of depth $16$ as the transformer backbone and trained it with the AdamW optimizer~\citep{adamw}, a learning rate (LR) of $10^{-4}$, batch size of $48$, for $100$ epochs.
 The latent refiner was trained for $100$ epochs with the AdamW optimizer, LR$=10^{-4}$ and a batch size of $96$.
-The VAE decoder was fine-tuned using a weighted combination of losses (see Sec.~\ref{subssubsec: lrm}) with empirically chosen weights: $\lambda_1 = 2.0$, $\lambda_2 = 0.4$, $\lambda_3 = 0.2$, and $\lambda_4 = 0.01$.
+The VAE decoder was fine-tuned using a weighted loss combination (see Sec.~\ref{subssubsec: lrm}) with empirically chosen weights: $\lambda_1 = 2.0$, $\lambda_2 = 0.4$, $\lambda_3 = 0.2$, and $\lambda_4 = 0.01$.
 Fine-tuning was performed for $5$ epochs with a learning rate of $3 \times 10^{-4}$ and a batch size of $12$, using AdamW.
-All training was conducted on $8$ RTX A6000 GPUs, while inference was performed on a single RTX 4090 GPU.
+Training was conducted on $8$ RTX A6000 GPUs, while inference was done on an RTX 4090 GPU.